Pursuant to NJ Alimony Laws, how is alimony in NJ determined? Are there NJ Alimony guidelines like there are NJ child support guidelines?

 The answer to that all-important question depended upon the specific facts of someone's situation.

 If that person concluded that he or she would likely fare better by having the statutory terms applied to the facts of their case, then what could they have done to make sure that the statute was applied in their case?

-That's easy… just insisted that it be applied.
+That's easy… just insist that it be applied.
 They could have told their lawyer to take the position that there is no 1/3 alimony rule and that they know for a fact that the Appellate Courts have said this at least twice in recent years.

 No one could have argued with that person saying that applying the statute to the facts of the case was the proper way to have an alimony determination made.

 If, on the other hand, after a careful review of the alimony statute and consideration as to how it would likely be affected by the particularities of that person's case, that person had concluded that they would have likely done better by allowing the 1/3 rule to be applied, then that person could have just sat back and gone along for the ride... in all likelihood, the system would have defaulted to this theory for them.

 But now, as of January 1, 2019, the law has changed so that alimony is now taxed to the payor, not the recipient.
 And no one is now saying that the 1/3 formula is ever fair.